 - Lab testing through LabCorp or local laboratory

 - Point of care lab testing on-site

 - Post-exposure prophylaxis (PEP)

 The nurse practitioners and the RNs assess and treat health problems according to physician-supervised protocols.

 Physicians are available to students in the Health Center for one hour per week and in their local office, Central Virginia Family Physicians, during regular office hours.

 Routine visits to the Student Health Center are provided without charge.
 Charges for medications, lab tests, and special examinations (e.g., women’s health exams, sports physicals) can be billed to the student’s tuition account.

 Kroger Pharmacy (434.384.3666) and Hill City Pharmacy (434.845.2222) deliver prescriptions to campus.
 These local pharmacies provide prescription billing and file with insurance companies when required information is provided.
 Other pharmacies are also available to students, but they do not provide on-campus delivery.

 All students are expected to have health insurance.
 Students should have a current insurance card (including prescription card) available for emergency or other off-campus medical care.

-All consultations and medical records are kept completely confidential and in compliance with The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) regulations.
+All consultations and medical records are kept completely confidential and in compliance with the Family Educational Rights and Privacy Act (FERPA) and Health Insurance Portability and Accountability Act (HIPPA) regulations.
 No information will be discussed with or released to anyone without the student’s written consent.
 Medical records and academic records are not connected in any way.